Trump Declares Victory Ahead Of Results From Key States

 “This is a major fraud on our nation, we want the law to be used in a proper manner so we will be going to the U.S. Supreme Court,” saying he was taking this measure to safeguard the election.

-“As far as I am concerned, we have already won [the election], said Trump.
+“As far as I am concerned, we already have won [the election], said Trump.

 Why It Matters: Trump had told people close to him that he would declare victory on election night if it looked like he’s “ahead,” according to Axios.